t-beigbeder/otvl_cabri/doc/restapi.md

 The REST API follows the simple rules below:

 - namespace or content path is appended at the end of the URL
-- create or update a namespace with POST
+- create or update a namespace or a symlink with POST
 - create or update content with PUT
 - get namespace or content data with GET
 - get namespace or content metadata with GET adding the query parameter `meta`